RocketChat/Rocket.Chat.Java.SDK/LIVECHATDOC.md

-Following RPC are provided by LiveChatAPI.ChatRoom API
+Following methods are provided by LiveChatAPI.ChatRoom API

 - Login (from second time onwards)
 - getChatHistory (getting history from the server)